 The most important thing to consider when answering this question is the structure of the project and organization, which should be clarified before beginning a project to avoid miscommunication between team members.
 In many cases, the position of Lead Developer is done by a Senior Developer because of the amount of knowledge and experience required for the position.
 However, this doesn't necessarily have to be the case.
-The Lead Developer has to show a high level of competence in software development and should have many of the same abilities as a Senior Developer, but for smaller projects, the role can also be done by a Mid-level Developer.
-However, in order to effectively work as a Lead Developer, one must have a certain amount of experience and full understanding of the process, which often leads to the position being given to software engineers that have reached the level of Senior Developer.
+The Lead Developer has to show a high level of competence in software development and should have many of the same abilities as a Senior Developer, but for smaller projects, the role can also be done by a Mid-level Programmer.
+However, in order to effectively work as a Lead Developer, one must have a certain amount of experience and a full understanding of the process, which often leads to the position being given to software engineers that have reached the level of Senior Developer.

 While it is dependent on the structure of the organization, within a project the Tech-Lead Developer is often seen as a more prestigious position because of their responsibility for project delivery and role in the final decision making processes for the project.
 From the beginning to the end they are in charge of making sure that the project is completed to the satisfaction of the client, marketing team, and the organization.
 However, this highlights an important distinction between the two positions.
 The Tech-Lead Developer is usually a role given to someone within a specific project, while the Senior Software Developer is viewed more as a career title.
 In this way, it can be understood why the title of Senior Software Developer is a more common title within the field because it is more likely to be viewed as a long-term job position instead of a position within a specific project.
 From a resume standpoint, the Tech-Lead Developer title does offer you the opportunity to take on multiple roles like Project Management, Software Engineering, and Budget Management, while the Senior Developer position is more straight-forward and has a heavy emphasis on software development.

 However, for someone who wants to branch out to learn more about project management, marketing, and the sales aspects of Software development, then taking the position of Tech-Lead Developer can offer you the opportunity to gain new experience and skills in areas outside of coding.
 The duties for both positions are different and it's likely that someone who has the skills of a Senior Developer may not be interested in the responsibilities and communication skills required by a Tech-Lead Developer.
 By understanding the ways that these two positions interact within a team structure and recognizing their differences, you can find which of these jobs may be right for you within the software industry.